Sultan (2016 film): Filming

 Pre-production of the film started in October 2015 where Khan posted a photo of his character in the film on Facebook.
 Principal photography of the film started in December 2015 at ND Studios, Karjat and JW Marriott Mumbai, where the film's first schedule was filmed.
 Filming of the first schedule had been completed in late December 2015.
 Filming of the second schedule was started in January 2016 where Khan filmed for action sequences.
 A song was filmed in early March 2016, choreographed by Farah Khan.
 An action sequence between Khan and Sharma was reportedly filmed.
 Some of the sequence of the movie will feature 360-year-old Jama Masjid of Delhi.
 In late April 2016 the lead actor Salman Khan was seen riding a scooter as a part of shooting in Muzaffarnagar, Uttar Pradesh.

 Music

 The music for Sultan is composed by Vishal–Shekhar while the lyrics are penned by Irshad Kamil.
 The soundtrack album was released on 31 May 2016.
 The album features fourteen songs, with nine of them were included with the original soundtrack.
-On 6 June 2016, four songs are sung by Salman Khan were released after the release of the original soundtrack.
+On 6 June 2016, four songs sung by Salman Khan were released after the release of the original soundtrack.
 The bonus track "Raula Paye Gaya," which was sung by Rahat Fateh Ali Khan was released on 30 June 2016.